rancesol/rance/aboutme.md

 subtitle: In case you need to know
 ---

-My name is Rance, a boy of Manchester, TN.
-There is not much you need to learn of my personal life -- particularly from a website.
-But siffice it to say that at any given moment I am happily doing one of three things: spending time with my wife, doing research, or listening to music.
+My name is Rance Matthew Solomon.
+I was born in the trees of Manchester, TN, USA.
+There is not much you need to know about me personally but a few neat facts:
+<li> I can wiggle my ears. <li><br>

-I also use to be really into <a href="https://hitrecord.org/users/CoAM/records">illustration</a>.
+<li> I usd to be into <a href="https://hitrecord.org/users/CoAM/records">illustration</a>. <li><br>
+That turned out to be a much shorter list than I was hoping for.

-More content will be added to this page once I reach my midlife crisis.
-Until then, this much should be enough.
+But more content will be added as I approch my midlife crisis.
+It won't be long now.